-The Generate hotstart entry will save the current state of the GUI (window geometry, objects in memory and monitoring list, objects in view panel, analysis settings) to a Go4 hot start file (\.hotstart).
+The Generate hotstart entry will save the current state of the GUI (window geometry, objects in memory and monitoring list, objects in view panel, analysis settings) to a Go4 hot start file (.hotstart).
 The name of the hot start file can be defined in file dialog here.
-When re-starting the Go4, the hot start file may be used as command line argument, restoring the state of GUI and analysis (see chapter 5.15, page 74).
-With Terminal history the buffer size for the analysis output window can be limited.
+When re-starting the Go4, the hot start file may be used as command line argument, restoring the state of GUI and analysis (see chapter 4.17, page 81).

-5.1.4 Windows menu
+4.1.4 Windows menu